Leviathan121005/University-Programming-Portfolio/README.md

   <img alt = "Gomoku Game Preview" src = "/Gomoku Game/Gomoku Game Preview.png" width = "85%">
 </p>

-Language: Java
+Language: Java (version 17+)

-Description:
+Description: A traditional Chinese-Japanese board game, also known as Five in a Row game.

 How to run:
-- Open this repository in Visual Studio Code codespace.
+- Open this repository in local Visual Studio Code codespace.
 - Type `cd "Gomoku Game"` in the terminal window to change the directory.
 - Continue typing `java --module-path javafx-sdk-21.0.7/lib --add-modules javafx.controls,javafx.fxml GomokuGameFX` to start the game.

-Gameplay:
+Gameplay: Two players take turn placing stones on the intersection of a 15 x 15 board.
+One player plays white, the other plays black.
+First player to get align five stones in a row (horizontally, vertically, or diagonally) wins.

-Controls:
+Controls: Click on an intersection of the grid to place a stone.

 [Demo Video](https://cuhko365-my.sharepoint.com/:v:/g/personal/123040049_link_cuhk_edu_cn/Eb8E0xMNnn9Av40JbP5aJaQBZs2wf7yCM6HO7c-o8Zk8Dg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=vOBJMz)

 ## 3. Terminal Chatroom

-Language: Java
+Language: Java (version 21+)

 Description: A local server and client terminal chatroom with simple search and message save.